-All proposed awards are subject to a signed disclosure from the group confirming that all appropriate supporting documentation is in place and can be provided on request or the offer of funding will be withdrawn.
+All proposed awards were subject to a signed disclosure from the group confirming that all appropriate supporting documentation was in place and could be provided on request or the offer of funding would be withdrawn.

-During the month of October three applications totalling £3,000 were received and assessed by Officers a full list of which is $\frac{\text{enclosed}}{\text{on Members'}}$ information.
+During the month of October three applications totalling \pounds 3,000 were received and assessed by Officers a full list of which was circulated for Members' information.

-RECOMMENDATION: that the three Small Grant applications be approved at a total cost of £3,000.
+Proposed by Councillor Kelly Seconded by Councillor Lynch and agreed that the three Small Grant applications be approved at a total cost of \pounds 3,000.

-Prepared by: Jonathan Henderson, Community Services Co-ordinator
+ACTION BY: Jonathan Henderson, Community Services Co-ordinator